-Ultimate Medical Academy is exempt from authorization to offer online programs by the Maine Higher Education Commission.
+- Ultimate Medical Academy is exempt from authorization to offer online programs by the Maine Higher Education Commission. - Ultimate Medical Academy is currently not enrolling students into the Associate of Science in Health Sciences Pharmacy Technician or Pharmacy Technician Diploma programs.